samreeves8/samreeves8/README.md

 Skills: PHP / JS / HTML / CSS / C / C++ / Java

-- 🔭 I’m currently working on a website to visualize data for my climbing gym.
+- 🔭 I’m currently working on a website to visualize data for a climbing gym I work at.
 - 🌱 I’m currently learning Laravel / Bootstrap
 - 📫 How to reach me: samreeves8@gmail.com